Montana-Code-School/interview-practice/README.md

 * Style the information, including the button, using Bootstrap.
 * Push your solution to your personal GitHub account.

-* BONUS: Find a way to add new vegetable names to the database, with a starting counter of 0.
+* BONUS: Find a way to add new vegetable names to the database from the front end, with a starting counter of 0.